 FOREX-Dollar steadies after slide as greenback funding stays tight

-The dollar halted its decline and gains in riskier currencies petered out on Wednesday as fresh rises in coronavirus cases kept markets on edge and the greenback funding market tight.
+The dollar slowed its decline and gains in riskier currencies petered out on Wednesday, as rising coronavirus cases kept markets on edge and parts of the greenback funding market tight.

-Foreign exchange markets were in consolidation as the prospect of a huge U.S. stimulus package bolstered Asian stock markets although gains in riskier currencies were tempered.
-The safe-haven dollar, which had pulled back from recent peaks, was now steady against the euro at $1.0789, and fell only marginally against the yen to 111.11 yen per dollar.
+Asian trade was bumpy, but currency moves were considerably more cautious than the big gains logged in stocks on hopes of a huge U.S. stimulus package.
+The safe-haven dollar, which had pulled back sharply from recent peaks, slipped 0.3% against the euro to $1.0814, and eased against the yen to 110.97 yen per dollar.

-Currencies that fell the hardest last week hung on to overnight gains.
-The pound was steady at $1.1759, the Australian dollar was 0.2% weaker at $0.5941 after running as far as $0.5990 in early trade.
-The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to central banks around the globe, has supported risk sentiment for the past day along with hopes for a huge U.S. fiscal stimulus package.
+Currencies hit the hardest in last week's flight to the U.S. currency held on to big overnight gains, with the biggest losers firming a tad further.
+The British pound rose 0.4% to $1.1796, the Australian dollar tacked on 0.5% to $0.5979.
+Both had lost more than 5% last week and marked milestone lows.

-The Dow Jones posted its biggest one-day gain since 1933 overnight and Asian markets kept the rally going on Wednesday.
-But nerves and still-elevated demand for greenbacks in cash capped further gains in currencies like the Aussie, euro and pound.
+The U.S Federal Reserve's offer of unlimited bond-buying, on top of opening discount dollar funding lines to large central banks has supported risk sentiment for the past day and made headway in reducing stress in the financial system.
+Together with an enormous U.S. stimulus package in the offing, it helped the Dow Jones to its biggest one-day gain since 1933 overnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)